tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1c.md

 ### Function that returns a function

 <!-- Toinen vaihtoehto on käyttää yleistä Javascriptin ja yleisemminkin funktionaalisen ohjelmoinnin kikkaa, eli määritellä <i>funktio joka palauttaa funktion</i>: -->
-The other solution is to use a common trick often seen in JavaScript and functional programming at large.
+Another solution is to use a common trick often seen in JavaScript and functional programming at large.
 The trick is to define <i>a function that returns a function</i>:

 ```js
 const App = (props) => {